-The types of Italian restaurants and bars you find in Italy are many.
+The different types of Italian restaurants and bars you find in Italy are many.
 Not all eateries are the same and differences are not only to be found in the menu but also in their price range, as well as in their overall look and appeal.
+Let’s get into the type of Italian restaurant crossword clue!

 This is not your US-style bar.
 Places similar to what we know as bars in the States usually are called “American bars,” and they are generally part of hotels.